Brothertoft: History

+In 1971 the civil parish had a population of 320.
+Brothertoft was formerly a chapelry in the parish of Kirton, in 1866 Brothertoft became a civil parish, on 1 April 1987 the parish was abolished to form "Holland Fen with Brothertoft".

 Sempringham Priory

 While the surrounding land belonged to Swineshead in medieval times, the manor of Brothertoft was worked by the Sempringham Priory.
-The Order of Sempringham originated in 1131.
+The Gilbertine Order originated in 1131.
 About that time Gilbert of Sempringham became the rector of the church of Sempringam.
-He then instituted the rule of St. Augustine and many statutes from the customs of Augustinian and Premonstratensian canons.
+He then instituted the rule of St Augustine and many statutes from the customs of Augustinian and Premonstratensian canons.
 The Valor Ecclesiasticus of 1535 values "Brodertofte" at £9.16s.1d.
-On 18 September 1538 Brothertoft was surrendered by Robert Holgate, chaplain to Cromell, with Roger the Prior (Prior of 1538) and 16 canons as part of the dissolution of the monasteries.
+On 18 September 1538 Brothertoft was surrendered by Robert Holgate, chaplain to Cromwell, with Roger the Prior (Prior of 1538) and 16 canons as part of the dissolution of the monasteries.

 Carre family of Sleaford

 By 1553 Robert Carre (sometimes spelled Carr) of Sleaford owned the manor of Brothertoft, which was left to his cousin Robert Carre.
 Robert Carre, cousin to Robert Carre, lived at the old Carre House at Sleaford.
 He died in 1590.

 Sir Edward Carre, 1st Baronet of Sleaford, was the owner in 1614 at which time his Brothertoft tenants were charged with the diking of part of South Ea as commoners in Holland fen.
 Edward was married twice and had three issue from his second marriage to Anne Dyer: Rochester, Sir Robert and Lucy.
 He resided at old Hall at Dunsby and died in 1618.
 Sir Robert Carr, son of Edward and 2nd Baronet of Sleaford, and Lady Ann Carr were owners of Brothertoft in 1619.
 Lady Ann was likely Robert's mother, Ann Dyer Carre.

 Lucy Carre, daughter of Sir Robert Carre (died 1667) and "the Lady Mary Carre, daughter of Sir Richard Gargrave, married Sir Francis Holles (1627–89), later 2nd Lord of Holles (also spelled Hollis) in Westminster Abbey.
 Following Robert Carre's death, Francis Holles successfully secured for Lucy a good portion of Robert Carre's estates, although Brothertoft is not specifically named.